 Screen projection requirements

-The following test is intended to define the requirements for the apparent light emitting area of the LED light source and to determine whether the light emitting area is correctly positioned relative to the reference axis and reference plane in order to check compliance with the requirements.
+The following test is intended to define the requirements for the light emitting area of the LED light source and to determine whether the light emitting area is correctly positioned relative to the reference axis and reference plane in order to check compliance with the requirements.

 The position of the light emitting area is checked by the box system defined in Figure 3, which shows the projections when viewing along direction =90º in the planes C90 and C180 (C, as defined in Figure 4).
 At least 95 per cent of the luminous flux emitted into the viewing direction has to come from the trapezoidal area defined by d1, d2 and c.
 Less than 70 per cent of the luminous flux shall be emitted from the rectangular area defined by d3 and c.